The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 Pro Tip

-If you want to target your glutes even more, a study by Smidt & Rogers (1982) showed that taking a wider than shoulder-width stance produces greater glute activation.
+If you want to target your glutes even more, try taking a wider than shoulder-width stance it can help produce greater glute activation.

 If you can’t do the hip thrust, then check out my article on the best hip thrust alternatives.

-The dumbbell Romanian deadlift can be used for multiple reasons, including as a warm up for a barbell Romanian deadlift, as a teaching tool for instructing the hip-hinge, or as a replacement to the Romanian deadlift altogether.
+The Romanian dumbbell deadlift can be used for multiple reasons, including as a warm-up for a barbell Romanian deadlift, as a teaching tool for instructing the hip hinge, or as a replacement for the Romanian deadlift altogether.

-I would also use the dumbbell Romanian deadlift if I already had a fairly intense/heavy leg day, but I wanted to finish the workout targeting the glutes and hamstrings with an exercise that didn’t create a lot of additional fatigue.
+I would also use the Romanian dumbbell deadlift if I already had a fairly intense/heavy leg day.
+Still, I wanted to finish the workout targeting the glutes and hamstrings with an exercise that didn't create a lot of additional fatigue.

 How To Do It